Chelsea winger Callum Hudson-Odoi added to England squad for Euro 2020 qualifiers | Goal.com

 However, shortly after joining up with Aidy Boothroyd's squad he was told to instead join up with Gareth Southgate's senior side at St George's Park.

+Hudson-Odoi handed in a transfer request to try and force through a move, but Chelsea held firm.

+His current contract runs out in the summer of 2020 and the winger has so far rejected all offers by Chelsea to renew it, despite promises of improved playing time and increased wages.

-Meanwhile, Manchester United defender Luke Shaw has pulled out of the squad through injury.
+Meanwhile, Manchester United defender Luke Shaw has pulled out of the England squad through injury.

 The 23-year-old is the fourth player to withdraw from the squad following John Stones, Fabian Delph and Ruben Loftus-Cheek.